izuzak/pmrpc/apidocs.markdown

 Sometimes servers need to restrict the access to their methods only to clients from certain domains.
 Similarly, clients sometimes need to restrict the set of servers which may process a specific call to certain domains.
 In order to ensure that messages are dilivered to and from trusted domains, pmrpc supports a simple access control mechanism on both the client and the server side.

 On the **client side**, the client can specify from which domains must the server be loaded or specify that the server may be loaded from any domain.
 On the **server side**, the server can specify which procedures can be called from which domains.
 The server access control mechanism is based on **[access control lists (ACLs)](http://en.wikipedia.org/wiki/Access_control_list)**.
 An access control list contains a **whitelist** and a **blacklist**.
 The whitelist defines which subjects (windows or iframes) are permitted to perform an action (call a procedure or process a call), while the blacklist defines which subjects are not permitted to perform an action.
-Both the whitelist and the blacklist are lists of URLs defined with wildcard expressions.
+Both the whitelist and the blacklist are lists of URLs defined with regular expressions.
 In order to satisfy the ACL, the domain of a subject must be in the whitelist and must not be in the blacklist.

 ### Multicast and publish-subscribe